kubeflow/blog/_posts/2025-11-07-introducing-kubeflow-sdk.md

 The following principles are the foundation that guide the design and implementation of the SDK:

 - **Unified Experience**: Single SDK to interact with multiple Kubeflow projects through consistent Python APIs
-- **Rapid iteration**: Reduced friction between development and production environments
+- **Simplified AI Workloads**: Abstract away Kubernetes complexity and work effortlessly across all Kubeflow projects using familiar Python APIs
-- **Simplified AI Workloads**: Abstract away Kubernetes complexity, allowing AI practitioners to work in familiar Python environments
+- **Built for Scale**: Seamlessly scale any AI workload — from local laptop to large-scale production cluster with thousands of GPUs using the same APIs.
-- **Seamless Integration**: Built to work effortlessly with all Kubeflow projects, enabling end-to-end AI model development at any scale
+- **Rapid Iteration**: Reduced friction between development and production environments
 - **Local Development**: First-class support for local development without a Kubernetes cluster requiring only pip installation

 ## Role in the Kubeflow Ecosystem